What is 4-H?

 Anyone age 19 and older who cares about young people.
 You don’t need to be a parent or an expert!

-Step 1 (A): Apply for free online, on paper, or by phone
+Step 1 (A): Sign up online, on paper, or by phone

 Step 2 (B): Background Check

-After you enroll online or submit your enrollment form, the University of Wisconsin-Madison’s Division of Extension will send you an email asking for your permission to run a basic background check (at no cost to you).
+After you enroll online or submit your enrollment form, UW-Madison will send you an email asking for your permission to run a basic background check (at no cost to you).

 Welcome to volunteering with Oneida County 4-H!
 Attend an online orientation from the comfort of your own home!